 This is the point when you want to dig into your actual posts.
-Most of these main platforms include an analytics section where you can determine your most popular posts for a given time period.
+Most of these main platforms include an analytics section where you can determine your top-performing posts for a given time period.

 Once you figure out these answers, you can focus on creating more posts similar to the ones that are seeing the most success.

 7. See how you stack up against competitors

-In almost all areas of business, it’s a mistake to keep your blinders on when it comes to your competition.
+In almost all areas of business, it’s a mistake to keep blinders on when it comes to your competition.
 Working in a silo just makes it easier for your competitors to leapfrog over you — so don’t give them the opportunity.

 Check out what your competition is doing in terms of social:

-- what platforms they’re on
+- What platforms they’re on

-- how often they post
+- How often they post

-- what kind of posts they publish
+- What kinds of posts they publish

-- what multimedia they use, if any
+- What multimedia they use, if any

-See what aspects of their tactics you could potentially start leveraging.
+Compare their actions to your brand’s.
 Are they asking more questions?
 Do they use more GIFs or graphics?
 Are they posting during a time you generally aren’t?

 Pro tip: There are tons of settings you want to be aware of, especially when it comes to targeting, during a paid social campaign setup.
-Facebook makes it easier now to spend your money efficiently with Automated Placements and Dynamic Ad formats, but pay attention to who you’re showing your ads to as well.
+Meta (Facebook/Instagram) makes it easier now to spend your money efficiently with Automated Placements and Dynamic Ad formats, but pay attention to who you’re showing your ads to as well.

 8. Make a plan for next steps